smartmind-team/thanosql-docs/docs/en/getting_started/hello_ThanoSQL.md

 [![IMAGE](/img/thanosql_api/restapi_token_img2.jpg)](/img/thanosql_api/restapi_token_img2.jpg)

 !!! notice "How to create a query statement in the ThanoSQL workspace"
-    You can use either a one-line or multi-line format when writing ThanoSQL queries.
+    You can use either a one-line or multi-line format when writing the ThanoSQL queries.

     - One-line queries are primarily used when returning queries in table form and assigning tables to variables.
-It is also used to assign ThanoSQL cell magic and a token, as shown in steps 1 and 2.
+It is also used to assign the ThanoSQL cell magic and a token, as shown in steps 1 and 2.

-    - Multi-line queries provide the same user experience as other DBMSs and is used to query tables or run ThanoSQL's extended syntax.
+    - Multi-line queries provide the same user experience as other DBMSs and is used to query tables or run the ThanoSQL's extended syntax.

-## **3. Check the list of ThanoSQL models and datasets using the LIST query syntax**
+## **3. Check the list of the ThanoSQL models and datasets using the LIST query syntax**

 All preparations to use **ThanoSQL** are complete.

-To view a list of prebuilt ThanoSQL models, run the ThanoSQL statement below.
+To view a list of prebuilt the ThanoSQL models, run the ThanoSQL statement below.

 ```sql
 %%thanosql